IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_2.md

 Verification:
 > All values in columns `FlightDate`, `AirlineID`, `TailNum` are not null.

-Soda make null checks ease with [Missing metrics](https://docs.soda.io/sodacl-reference/missing-metrics).
+Soda make null checks easy with [Missing metrics](https://docs.soda.io/sodacl-reference/missing-metrics).
 Moreover, by "missing" Soda means much wider spectrum of cases then just a `null`, such as `NaN` or empty strings.
 To make it more interesting, lets showcase also severity levels on this example.
 See [Configure multiple alerts](https://docs.soda.io/sodacl-reference/optional-config#configure-multiple-alerts) on this topic.
 ```yaml
   - missing_count(FlightDate) = 0: # No rows should be with missing `FlightDate` column.